ohiofi/code-u-level-2/README.md

 p(doom)
 : probability of doom, a percentage that expresses someone’s personal outlook of the probability of AI dystopia

-unsupervised learning
-: a strategy
-perceptron
-: a mathematical function that independently would be considered a single-layer neural net.
-Typically connected in a multi-layer network with each given a weight
-ELIZA
-:
 MIT
 :
 Agency
 : freedom of choice
 corpus
-:
-enshittification
 :

 SEO
 : Search Engine Optimization
 crowdwork